The 7 Deadly Sins of Expanded Text Ads (And What to Do Instead)

 Seriously, though.
 If you do find yourself using some of the information that you used to have in your ad extensions, simply rewrite them to convey a different set of complementary information.

 Now, there’s a good chance that by straying away from using disjointed phrases in your ad copy you don’t actually overlap with your ad extensions at all.
-That being said, you should conduct a full audit of your AdWords account to determine what’s worked and what hasn’t.
+That being said, you should conduct a full audit of your Google Ads account to determine what’s worked and what hasn’t.
 This’ll allow you to hit the ground running and move right into spit testing ad copy.

 Review your ad extensions to make sure they’re still unique (otherwise Google will pretend they don’t exist).